 This article may contain affiliate links.
 For full information, please see our affiliate disclaimer here.

 About Legendary Pacific Coast

-The Legendary Pacific Coast is a drive along the coast of Australia, between the capital cities Sydney and Brisbane.
-It is a subset of the road trip on east coast of Australia.
+The Legendary Pacific Coast is a drive along the east coast of Australia, between the capital cities Sydney and Brisbane.
+It is a portion of the entire road trip on east coast of Australia.

 A few things to remember before embarking on this amazing journey are: